blab/cartography/docs/cartography.md

 Pairs of strains that differ by more than 15 nucleotides are unlikely to be placed near each other in a t-SNE embedding.

 Second, we determined how accurately the Euclidean distance between pairs of strains in an embedding could classify those strains as belonging to the same clade or not.
-Specifically, we used a support vector machine (SVM) classifier to identify an optimal Euclidean distance threshold that distinguished pairs of strains from the same clade.
+Specifically, we used a Support Vector Machine (SVM) classifier to identify an optimal Euclidean distance threshold that distinguished pairs of strains from the same clade.
 To train the classifier, we used the Euclidean distance between all pairs of strains as a one-dimensional feature and a binary encoding of within (1) or between (0) clade status as a model target.
 As there were far more pairs of strains from different clades, we measured classification accuracy with the Matthew's correlation coefficient (MCC), a metric that is robust to unbalanced counts in the confusion matrix [@Matthews_cc].
 As a control, we compared the accuracy of each method's classifier to the MCC from a classifier fit to genetic distance between strains.